gymrek-lab/TRTools/PUBLISHING.rst

 This document explains how trtools maintainers should publish new changes.
 Maintainers should reach consensus before going ahead with publishing changes.
-Note that the publishing to PyPI step below will require Melissa's PyPI login.
+Note that the publishing to PyPI step below will require credentials that are only made available to core maintainers of TRTools.

 We use a simplified version of
 `git flow <http://web.archive.org/web/20200520162709/https://nvie.com/posts/a-successful-git-branching-model/>`_